mr-kaveh/hd-aws-autoscaling-group/README.md

  It involves creating 3 public subnets and 3 private subnets.
 Here, is where all the resources are created.

 ## EC2
+-   **Security Groups**: The backend security group now only allows inbound traffic from the frontend security group.
+-   **Frontend Instances**: Creates 3 frontend EC2 instances in public subnets.
+-   **Backend Instances**: Creates 3 backend EC2 instances in private subnets, running Apache web server that prints the instance ID.
+-   **Load Balancer**: Sets up an Application Load Balancer with a target group and listener.
+-   **Target Group Attachment**: Attaches frontend instances to the load balancer’s target group.